 InsightDeutschland Community Town Halls

-The ACG has been awarded a grant by the German Federal Foreign Office to implement InsightDeutschland Town Halls in nine communities across the United States.
+The ACG has been awarded a grant by the German Federal Foreign Office to implement InsightDeutschland Town Halls in four communities across the United States.
 The goal of these town halls is to engage new audiences in a conversation and a genuine exchange of ideas about the transatlantic relationship, highlighting the deep political, economic, and social ties and common challenges that impact the citizens of both countries globally and locally.

 The InsightDeutschland Town Halls will follow two distinct formats and address the following themes: